munificent/craftinginterpreters/book/closures.md

 Closures have been around since the early Lisp days when bytes of memory and CPU cycles were more precious than emeralds.
-Over the intervening decades, hackers devised all <span name="lambda">manner</span> of ways to compile closures to efficient runtime representations.
-Some are more efficient but require a much more complex compilation process than we could easily retrofit into clox.
+Over the intervening decades, hackers devised all <span name="lambda">manner</span> of ways to compile closures to optimized runtime representations.
+Some are more efficient but require a more complex compilation process than we could easily retrofit into clox.

 <aside name="lambda">